Why credit can cope with phase of deep uncertainty

 Which sectors are well placed?

-We think sectors with some in-built defensive characteristics, such as inflation protection and strong asset-backing are well placed.
+We are think sectors with some in-built defensive characteristics, such as inflation protection and strong asset-backing are well placed.

 In real estate for instance, many companies have rents linked to inflation over the medium-term and we see logistics and residential companies benefitting from still strong demand.
-Covenants in bond documents limit leverage in the sector and companies benefit from well diversified property portfolios.
+Covenants in bond documents limits leverage in the sector and companies benefit from well diversified property portfolios.
 Currently, some property company bonds have yields higher than on the underlying property assets.
 This situation should correct and offers value to bond investors.

 The energy sector is seeing a large revenue and earnings boost from higher oil, gas and power prices.
 We see a good long-term case for integrated energy companies with plans for transitioning to a low carbon and net zero future.
 Despite record earnings and low leverage, energy sector bonds have experienced sharp price falls, in a number of cases unjustifiably given fundamentals.